Donandrade/authenticationANDdiagnostics/README.md

 Documentation in progress
 ## MODULE TO HRM ANALYSIS

-This module is based on an R script (hrm_analysis/m144.R) for performing High-Resolution Melting (HRM) analysis on the first derivative of fluorescence obtained from a real-time PCR.
-The script processes the data, calculates dissimilarity matrices, performs hierarchical clustering based on Genotype Confidence Percentage (GCP), and generates main plots (see below).

 ### Getting started

+### Getting started

 ```
 git clone https://github.com/Donandrade/authenticationANDdiagnostics.git
 ```

+This module is based on an R script (`hrm_analysis/m144.R`) for performing High-Resolution Melting (HRM) analysis on the first derivative of fluorescence obtained from a real-time PCR.
+The script processes the data, calculates dissimilarity matrices, performs hierarchical clustering based on Genotype Confidence Percentage (GCP), and generates main plots (see below).

 ### Dependences

 The script requires the following R packages.
 You can install them using the commands below: